michaelkourlas/voipms-sms-client/HELP.md

 # Donations

+If you like the app, you can make a donation using [PayPal](https://paypal.me/kourlas).
+You can also use Google Play in-app billing, but Google will take a 30% cut and may also charge you tax.

-If you'd like, you can make a donation to the developer using [PayPal](https://paypal.me/kourlas).
-Note that making a donation does not unlock any additional features.
+Please note that making a donation does not guarantee access to support or unlock any additional features.

 # Reporting bugs

-If you believe you've found a bug, feel free to file a report at the project's GitHub repository [here](https://github.com/michaelkourlas/voipms-sms-client/issues).
+If you believe you've found a bug, feel free to file a report at the project's [GitHub repository](https://github.com/michaelkourlas/voipms-sms-client/issues).

 # Contacting the developer

-If you have any further questions, feel free to contact the developer at [michael@kourlas.com](mailto:michael@kourlas.com).
+If you have any questions, feel free to contact me at [michael@kourlas.com](mailto:michael@kourlas.com).